Stereo and Surround Sound, Understanding the Difference

 Surround Sound

 For the last two decades surround sound has become the staple for how to treat the main television viewing room of a home, be that a dedicated home theater or a comfortable den.
 While stereo technology has its roots in music, surround sound developed as a way to improve the cinematic and TV viewing experience.
 There are a variety of configurations and adaptations to surround sound that will allow most rooms to accept a system, albeit with varying degrees hidden speakers.
-This is where the decades of experience of Custom Audio Video’s designers can be the greatest benefit.
+This is where the decades of experience of CAV Integrated Home’s designers can be the greatest benefit.
 Whether a home has an open floor plan or a dedicated media room, surround sound will bring the best quality sound to match the best quality video.

 The Right Way to Utilize Soundbars